Philosophy

 Quantitative Skills

-In a world increasingly influenced by science and technology, it is important for students to acquire the capacity to understand and use essential quantitative skills.
-The Quantitative Skills Proficiency Requirement helps students learn to use quantitative skills and tools to solve problems, including the interpretation, manipulation, and application of quantitative data.
-Students fulfill this requirement by completing either a Department of Mathematics course numbered MTH 108 Precalculus Mathematics II or higher, MTH 113 Finite Mathematics (recommended for non-STEM majors), or a statistics course approved by the student’s college/school and the University Curriculum Committee in consultation with appropriate academic units.
+In a world increasingly influenced by science and technology, it is important for students to understand and use essential quantitative skills.
+The Quantitative Skills Proficiency Requirement ensures that students are able to use quantitative skills and tools to solve problems, including the interpretation, manipulation, and application of quantitative data.
+Students fulfill this requirement by satisfactorily completing a Department of Mathematics course numbered MTH 108 Precalculus Mathematics II or higher, or a statistics course approved by a student’s college/school and the University Curriculum Committee in consultation with appropriate academic units, or their equivalent.

 Students in the following majors in the Frost School of Music may meet the Quantitative Skills Proficiency Requirement by taking MTH 101 Algebra for College Students: Instrumental Performance, Keyboard Performance, Vocal Performance, Studio Music and Jazz Instrument, Studio Music and Jazz Vocal, Music Education, and Music Therapy.